 Long-term weight loss refers to decreasing body fat and muscle mass.
 Losing body fat is always a good idea.
-Losing muscle mass, however, may be ideal only when the boxer’s bulk is slowing her down, greatly disadvantages her reach or height in their weight class, or puts too much emphasis on decreasing body fat to make weight.
+Losing muscle mass, however, may be ideal only when the boxer’s bulk is slowing her down, greatly disadvantages her reach or height in the weight class, or puts too much emphasis on decreasing body fat to make weight.
 Understand, though, losing muscle is physically and mentally exhausting; it’s a drastic measure and is formally called Muscle Catabolism.

 Although you should strive to lose body fat and retain muscle mass, your two methods for generally losing weight in the long-term are dieting and exercising.

 Time your diet by competition or training dates.
 As a preliminary point, between competition or training camps, boxers should not exceed their fighting weight by 15%.
 Still, even at 15% above fighting weight, that’s many weeks of healthy dieting.
-Thus, start dieting well in advance of important dates because losing too much too fast will drain you, leaving you with fatigued before the match even starts.
+Thus, start dieting well in advance of important dates because losing too much too fast will drain you, leaving you fatigued before the match even begins.
 Plus, you risk relying too heavily on unhealthy short-term weight loss methods.